rojoangel/rojoangel.github.io/source/_posts/2015-09-13-mocks-vs-stubs-it-has-nothing-to-do-with-the-implementation.markdown

 ---
 layout: post
-title: "Mocks vs. Stubs - It Has Nothing To Do With The Implementation"
+title: "Mocks vs. Stubs - It Has Nothing To Do With The Implementation - by Jason Gorman @ Software People Inspiring"
 date: 2015-09-13 20:07:52 +0200
 comments: true
 categories: [tdd, mock, stub, reading]